DenIrkhin/07477bf0/README.md

   - Formatting verification with Prettier
   - Linting with ESLint
   - Type checking with TypeScript
+  - Uses concurrency controls to cancel outdated runs when new commits are pushed

 The workflow configuration is located in `.github/workflows/check.yml`.